I Want to Eat Your Pancreas (film)

 I Want to Eat Your Pancreas (君の膵臓をたべたい, Kimi no Suizō o Tabetai) is a 2018 Japanese animated coming-of-age drama film based on the light novel of the same name by Yoru Sumino.
 Produced by Studio VOLN and distributed by Aniplex, the film is written and directed by Shinichiro Ushijima and stars Mahiro Takasugi, Lynn, Yukiyo Fujii, Yuma Uchida, Jun Fukushima, Atsuko Tanaka, Shin-ichiro Miki, and Emi Wakui.
-In the film, an unnamed male high school student befriends his classmate Sakura Yamauchi, who is revealed to have a terminal illness in her pancreas.
+In the film, a male high school student befriends his classmate Sakura Yamauchi, who is revealed to have a terminal illness in her pancreas.

 An anime film adaptation of the light novel was announced in August 2017.
-The staff for the film were revealed in March 2018, with Takagusi and Lynn being announced as the unnamed male high school student and Sakura, respectively.
+The staff for the film revealed in March 2018, with Takasugi and Lynn being announced as the unnamed male high school student and Sakura, respectively.
 The remaining cast were revealed in June, July, and August 2018.

 I Want to Eat Your Pancreas held its preview screening in Tokyo on July 24, 2018, and was released in Japan on September 1.
 The film grossed over $6 million worldwide and received positive reviews from critics, who praised the story and its message, animation, and writing.
 The film received several nominations from film festivals held at Sitges and Scotland.